MikuAuahDark/NPad93/README.md

 Check each file/folder for license terms.

-ts-declarations
+declarations
 -----

-This is not a library, but it's TypeScript definitions meant to be used with [TypeScriptToLua](https://github.com/TypeScriptToLua/TypeScriptToLua).
+This is not a library, but it's type definitions.

+* Files ending with `.ts` is meant to be used with [TypeScriptToLua](https://github.com/TypeScriptToLua/TypeScriptToLua).
+* Files ending with `.tl` is meant to be used with [Teal](https://github.com/teal-language/tl/blob/master/docs/declaration_files.md).

 Each file correspond to each module, unless noted.
-Note that some module may not have TypeScript definitions, yet.
+Note that some module may not have type definitions, yet.

 NVec
 -----